godaddy/gasket/packages/gasket-engine/README.md

 ## PluginEngine `context`

-Execution of plugins through a `PluginEngine` instance is dependent on the `context` of that operation.
-Currently the `context` consists of:
+Execution of plugins through a `PluginEngine` instance depends on the `context` of that operation.
+Currently, the `context` consists of:

-- `resolveFrom`: absolute path to prepend to any `moduleName` before attempting resolution with `require`.
+- `resolveFrom`: an absolute path to prepend to any `moduleName` before attempting resolution with `require`.

-e.g.
+For example:

 ```js
 const PluginEngine = require('@gasket/engine');